awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

 All of these resources are managed by Elastic Beanstalk\.
 When you terminate your environment, Elastic Beanstalk terminates all the resources that it contains\.

 **Note**
 The S3 bucket that Elastic Beanstalk creates is shared between environments and is not deleted during environment termination\.
-For more information, see [Using Elastic Beanstalk with Amazon Simple Storage Service](AWSHowTo.S3.md)\.
+For more information, see [Using Elastic Beanstalk with Amazon S3](AWSHowTo.S3.md)\.

 ## Cleanup<a name="dotnet-core-tutorial-cleanup"></a>